 Without prior written permission from Airport Operations, no person shall enter the parking garage, terminal building, ramp, or air movement area of the Airport with an animal unless the animal is a law enforcement canine, a service animal, or is under the physical control of its guardian.
-A physically-controlled animal is one that is enclosed in an appropriately-sized, structurally sound carrier or is properly leashed.
-An animal, even in the hands or arms of its guardian, must also be leashed.
+A physically-controlled animal is one that is enclosed in in the hands or arms of its guardian, must also be leashed.